Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Results and Discussion

+The UNet method, widely recognized as one of the most effective techniques for medical image segmentation~\cite{ronneberger_u-net_2015}, was used in this experiment.

-In the first experiment, datasets of varying image sizes were selected to evaluate the performance of the Attention U-Net in terms of segmentation accuracy, time, and energy consumption.
-The data seed and partitioning ratio were identical across all experiments to ensure consistency and reliability.
-The training was conducted on a V100 Nvidia GPU provided by the University of Calgary's Advanced Research Computing (ARC) facility.
-The image sizes used in this experiment were 128x128, 256x256, 512x512, and 1024x1024 pixels.
-The best performance was observed with 128x128 images, achieving an Intersection over Union (IoU) of 74.82\% and a Dice coefficient of 84.32\%.
-In contrast, the worst performance was noted with 1024x1024 images, with an IoU of 34.20\% and a Dice coefficient of 51.30\%. \textbf{Fig5} demonstrates a clear trend: as image size decreases, segmentation accuracy improves.
+In this comparison, datasets of varying image sizes were selected to evaluate the performance of the Attention UNet in terms of segmentation accuracy, time, and energy consumption.
+The data seed and partitioning ratio were identical across all train/validation/test processes to ensure consistency and reliability.
+The training was conducted on a V100 NVIDIA GPU provided by the University of Calgary's Advanced Research Computing (ARC) facility.
+The image sizes used in this comparison were 128x128, 256x256, 512x512, and 1024x1024 pixels.
+The best performance was observed with 128x128 images, achieving an IoU of 74.82\% and a Dice coefficient of 84.32\%.
+In contrast, the worst performance was noted with 1024x1024 images, with an IoU of 34.20\% and a Dice coefficient of 51.30\%.
+Additionally, Fig.~\ref{fig:U-Net_Energy_Time_Consumption} demonstrates a clear trend: as image size decreases, segmentation accuracy improves.
 Additionally, as expected, the graph also highlights the significant increase in time and energy consumption when training on larger images.

-In Fig. \ref{fig:U-Net_Energy_Time_Consumption}, the left column represents the prediction accuracy of the test model (measured in percentage), while the right column illustrates the energy usage (depicted by the blue line) and time consumption (depicted by the green line).
+In Fig.~\ref{fig:U-Net_Energy_Time_Consumption}, the left column represents the prediction accuracy of the test model (measured in percentage), while the right column illustrates the energy usage (depicted by the blue line) and time consumption (depicted by the green line).